 If a driver’s negligence causes an accident, the at-fault party could be liable for an injured person’s losses.
 A skilled local attorney could investigate whether negligence on the part of a driver’s employer, a vehicle manufacturer, or a local government entity might have contributed to a car accident.

-For a free legal consultation with a car accident lawyer serving Enfield, call 860-471-8333
+For a free legal consultation with a personal injury lawyer serving Enfield, call 860-471-8333

 Gathering Evidence in a Motor Vehicle Collision Case